jasonpettrone/star-wars-app/README.md

 # Star Wars App
 Build an app that uses the https://swapi.dev/ API to display Star Wars character information.

-Built using: React, Redux, Node, and GraphQL
+Built using: React, Node, and GraphQL

 ## Requirements